 Projects have been wide-ranging including office buildings for over 800 staff, sensitively designed houses and barn conversions in the Chiltern Hills, eco-housing and holiday apartments in Somerset, a Hindu Centre in London, offices and an apartment in Moscow, a West End shop, and Internet Data Centres for major US corporations.
-Product design has included light switches, a partitioning system, taps and prefabricated bathroom modules.
+Product design has included a ceramic tile range, light switches, a partitioning system, taps, and prefabricated bathroom modules.

 Sustainable design and energy conservation have been an important part of the practice’s projects for over 30 years (the Xerox HQ was a finalist in the Green Building of the Year Awards, and the subject of a BRE study on ‘environmentally acclaimed’ buildings).
 Richard was an early member of the Association for Environment Conscious Building.